21 Laundry Room Organization Ideas You Can Hack at Home

 6. Write notes on your appliances.

 This tip is genius.
-If you’re counting on household members to pitch in with laundry but worry that they’ll shrink your jeans or ruin your delicates by accidentally putting them in the dryer, dry erase markers will save you (and them).
+If you’re counting on household members to pitch in with laundry but worry that they’ll shrink your jeans or ruin your delicates by accidentally putting them in the dryer, dry-erase markers will save you (and them).

-7. Store your dry erase markers (and an eraser!) in a magnetic cup.
+7. Store your dry-erase markers (and an eraser!) in a magnetic cup.

-If you want to be ready to leave notes where they simply cannot be missed, keep a magnetic cup on the washer to hold your markers and an eraser to wipe off the note when the laundry’s done.
+If you want to be ready to leave notes where they simply cannot be missed, keep a magnetic cup on the washer to hold your markers and an eraser to wipe off the notes when the laundry’s done.